-The Mini's modern and stylish look is the ideal complement to the Foxtons brand, with its classic design, British roots and sense of fun.
+The MINI's modern and stylish look has always been the ideal complement to the Foxtons brand, with its classic design, British roots, and sense of fun.

-Acknowledging the 10th edition of the Foxtons Mini, the new design pays tribute to the classic and much loved original 'Italian Job' Mini which first hit the streets of London over 10 years ago.
+This design paid homage to the classic and much-loved original 'Italian Job' MINI, which first hit the streets of London over 20 years ago.

-The arresting new artwork encompasses the entire car, stretching seamlessly across every surface to complete the mesmeric optical illusion of an x-ray.
+The arresting artwork encompassed the entire car, stretching seamlessly across every surface to complete the mesmeric optical illusion of an X-ray.

-Achieving this stunning transparent finish took over one hundred x-rays, which were then painstakingly stitched together, to form the completed panels ready to be applied to the Minis.2010
+Achieving this stunning transparent finish took over one hundred X-rays, which were then painstakingly stitched together, to form the completed panels ready to be applied to the MINI.2010